Wenutu/TaskPanel/README.md

 - Output YAML contains only steps and tasks at top level
 - Single-line Info becomes info; multiline Info becomes description
 - Empty step cells are omitted from a task’s steps mapping (still listed in top-level steps)
+- Conversion preserves the header order; for consistent visual order in YAML-only workflows, consider providing a top-level steps list

 ### Python Library